Festy Ebosele: Udinese

 On 21 March 2022, it was announced that Ebosele would join Italian Serie A club Udinese on a five-year contract starting in the summer of 2022.
 The transfer was confirmed by Derby County on 4 July, as the club was also entitled to compensation due to Ebosele's homegrown status.

 Loan to Watford

 On 30 August 2024, Ebosele signed for Championship club Watford on a season-long loan.
 He returned to his parent club at the end of January amidst transfer interest in him.

 İstanbul Başakşehir

 On 31 January 2025, Ebosele made the permanent move to Turkish Süper Lig club İstanbul Başakşehir on a 3 and a half year contract.
 On 21 August 2025, he scored his first goal for the club, in a 2–1 loss at home to Romanian side Universitatea Craiova in the UEFA Conference League.
+After struggling to get regular minutes, in January 2026 Ebosele was linked with a move to EFL Championship club West Bromwich Albion, though the move never materialised before the transfer window closed.

+Erzurumspor loan

+On 9 August 2026, Ebosele signed for newly promoted Süper Lig side Erzurumspor on a season-long-loan deal.